markmi/acpphint/README.md

   naming here), with code generation tailored to the cortex-a78c/cortex-x1c involved.
 The kernel and world for the context were also tailored so tailored is the overall type context.
-The prepliminary data is from a ZFS context (unusual procedure) instead of UFS (normal).
+The prepliminary data was from a ZFS context (unusual procedure) instead of UFS (normal).
+  For just clang++16 based, I'm updating to a UFS base test context for now. (g++13 likely will be updated later.)
 No .gp files yet.

 - Set up to later get some modern HoneyComb based data for comparison and contrast use.
 (Not built or run yet: build